Ordinary Days :

 It is important to note that a lot of the notated vocal lines in the score are somewhat awkward approximations, and your own cast is likely to be using the cast recording as the aural standard for their own learning.
 With very limited ensemble singing there is less pressure to be exact and insisting on following the notation is likely to result in awkward passages at some point in most songs.

 Apart from that, there is a certain simplicity to the show with its limited scene changes, movement and lack of orchestra.
 Also, with almost half the songs being solo monologues it is not too far removed from the style of a cabaret, which makes preparation quite straightforward.
-With the limited need for group rehearsals (as discussed later) visiting an art gallery together might also be a creative bonding/visualising exercise for the cast and production team.
+With the limited need for group rehearsals (as discussed later) visiting an art gallery together might be an inspiring bonding/visualising exercise for both the cast and production team.

 Being an intentionally piano-only score, it is mostly well written for the instrument, rather than being an awkward orchestral reduction.
 That said, while some of the numbers feature fairly intuitive, repetitive accompaniment, it rewards a study of the stylistic nuances and I would advise that only skilled and confident pianists take on this score.